 The encore subjects include: art, music, physical education, computers, and library which the students attend weekly.
 Students have the opportunity to learn an instrument and play in the school band.
 Siena Singers (school choir) and Siena Ringers ( bell choir) enable students to develop their musical talents and to enhance the school’s weekly liturgy.
 Playing games that develop not only physical skill but more importantly teamwork, cooperation, and values is the prime focus of the physical education classes.
 Computer classes are taught weekly and teachers integrate technology into their daily instruction.
 Weekly library classes open the world of literature to the students and help them develop research skills.

-The faculty encourages participation in academic contests including the National Geographic Geography Bee, Scripps Spelling Bee, Math Counts, Mathletes, PA Math League, and various other contests in other curriculum areas such as art and writing. tion leads to success in upper grades; therefore, parents can enroll their child in full-day pre-kindergarten and kindergarten.
+The faculty encourages participation in academic contests including the National Geographic Geography Bee, Scripps Spelling Bee, Math Counts, Mathletes, PA Math League, and various other contests in other curriculum areas such as art and writing.
+Early education leads to success in upper grades; therefore, parents can enroll their child in full-day pre-kindergarten and kindergarten.

 Saint Catharine School encourages students to be involved in the extra-curricular activities that support the development of the whole child.
 The Catholic Youth Organization provides the opportunity for both boys and girls to join a variety of team sports that provide opportunities for athletic growth.
 In addition, Berks Catholic High School provides junior high sports for seventh and eighth graders.